 \section{Introduction}

-This paper is a part of a series aimed at studying the $3$-colorability of graphs (possibly with parallel edges, but no loops) on a fixed surface that are either triangle-free, or have their triangles restricted in some way (throughout the paper, all colorings are proper, i.e., adjacent vertices have different colors).
+This paper is a part of a series aimed at studying the $3$-colorability of graphs (possibly with parallel edges, but no loops) on a fixed surface that are either triangle-free, or have their triangles restricted in some way.
+All colorings in the paper are proper, i.e., adjacent vertices have different colors.
 Embeddability in a surface is not a sufficient restriction by itself, as $3$-colorability of planar graphs is NP-complete~\cite{garey1979computers}.
 Restricting the triangles is natural in the light of the well-known theorem of Gr\"otzsch stating that every planar triangle-free graph is $3$-colorable.

 Quadrangulations of a surface represent an important special case of the problem, as evidenced by the following theorem of Gimbel and Thomassen~\cite{gimbel}.

 \begin{theorem}\mylabel{thm:gimtho} A triangle-free graph embedded in the projective plane is $3$-colorable if and only if it has no subgraph isomorphic to a non-bipartite quadrangulation of the projective plane. \end{theorem}